About the Project

 We’re collaborating to make decades of historic Stillwater and Washington County newspapers available to everyone.

-Some say that newspapers are the first draft of history.
+It’s sometimes said that newspapers are the first draft of history.
 For Washington County communities, that first draft is now much easier to access.
-Today, the Stillwater Area Historic Newspaper Initiative announces the successful completion of its initial project and the start of its Phase 2.
+Today, the partner organizations of the Stillwater Area Historic Newspaper Initiative announce the successful completion of its second project in 2025 and the start of a third project in 2026.

-Approximately 8,500 pages will be added each month through December 2025.
+Approximately 66,000 additional pages will be added each month through December 2026.

 Donations and grants will enable future phases of the project, resulting in the digitization of other newspapers from Stillwater and other Washington County communities.
 Interested donors should contact the Stillwater Public Library Foundation, splf@stillwaterlibraryfoundation.org.